Bellilty/test-drive-chatbot/Architecture.md

 - Add evals: synthetic Q/A generation and retrieval accuracy checks.
 - Add auth and per-user namespacing for sessions in SQLite/Postgres.
 - Add caching for embeddings and OpenAI responses if cost/latency matters.

+## For the detailed system architecture, see Architecture.md.